Phrurolithus festivus: Hazard

-The population situation of the common anteater is evaluated differently depending on the country.
+The population situation of P. festivus is evaluated differently depending on the country.
 In Germany, for example, it is very common and its populations there are considered to be stable in both the long and short term.
 Because of this, the species is classified as "not endangered" in the Red List of Threatened Species of Animals, Plants and Fungi of Germany (2016).
 The same was also the case in the previous version of this Red List from 1996.
 The spider is also included in the same category in the Red List of Spiders of Carinthia (1999).

 Similar to Germany and Carinthia, P. festivus is listed in the UK Red List (2017) in the category LC ("Least Concern", or not endangered) according to IUCN standards.
 The same is the case for the Red List of Arachnids (Arachnida) of Norway (2015), while the spider is included in the Red List of Spiders of the Czech Republic (2015) in the category ES ("Ecologically Sustainable", or ecologically adaptable), considering the population situation there.
 The spider is listed in the Red List of Arachnids of the Czech Republic (2015) in the category ES ("Ecologically Sustainable", or ecologically adaptable).